-More than a year after her death of a heart attack, Google is honoring the Baghdad-born architect with a 360-degree virtual-reality retrospective of her work.
+More than a year after her death of a heart attack, Google is honouring the Baghdad-born architect with a 360-degree virtual-reality retrospective of her work.
 That's also why today, on Google's homepage, you'll see a Google Doodle depicting Hadid.

 Hadid is also being remembered for standing out as a trailblazer in the field of architecture, which still often shuts out women.
 She is the only woman to have won the prestigious Pritzker Architecture Prize, the industry's top award.
 And, predictably, there was the inevitable attitude policing.